Albert & Otto: Plot

-Development
+Development and release

-The game is being developed by Nikola Kostic, a South-African independent game developer.
+The game was developed by Nikola Kostic, a South-African independent game developer.
 He is solely responsible for the art, design, and programming.
 The music was composed by Robert Frost III in a basement in Minneapolis, Minnesota.

+Albert & Otto was released for iOS on August 8, 2016, Xbox One on January 10, 2018, and the PlayStation 4 on January 16.

 Reception

+On Metacritic, Albert & Otto has a "mixed or average" rating for both the Xbox One and PC versions.
 Aaron Morales of Entertainment Weekly named it one of "The best games from the showfloor" from PAX East.
 Eric Chetkauskas of OpRainfall previewed the game at PAX East, saying, "This is easily one of the best games I played at PAX and I cannot wait for this game to be released."
 Several reporters compared the game to Limbo.